petabyt/rk/docs/rockchip.md

 ## Design
 - RK3588 GRF, CRU, and PMU is split into a dozen different register files and not organized in any way or set up for strided access
 	- Offsets and bitfields have to be hardcoded in a map in order to setup PLLs and change iomux settings
 - Why does VOP2 need 2 different layer systems?
 What does 'ESMART' stand for?
+Why is the TRM so vague?
 - It's impossible to configure iomux for a rockchip i2c controller to be used for HDMI.
 Instead, a completely separate DesignWare I2C driver has to be written specifically for HDMI
 - HDMI 2.1 DesignWare IP is used - supports a lot of features and is difficult to get working
 - RK3588 has a ton of variants and derivatives (RK3588S/RK3588J/RK3576...) and supporting them all is difficult